ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 One way of constructing Unique Tokens is to use random values which:

-1. have adequate entropy to guarantee uniqueness and ensure that an attacker is unable to create a situation where a collision occurs.
+1. have adequate entropy to guarantee uniqueness and ensure that an attacker is unable to create a situation where a collision occurs (see H1 in {{threat-ul1}}).
 2. are base64url ({{!RFC4648, Section 5}}) encoded, base32 encoded, or hexadecimal base16 encoded.

 ### Token Metadata {#metadata}